 To use the test script

-STEP 1A: CUSTOMER DETAILS: This is where you will use a valid customer for your test.
+This is where you will use a valid customer for your test.
 You could use your own personal Tessitura record or another test customer.
 Update the customer number and email address to reflect this subscriber.
-Also be sure to update the TR_Org ID to your organization’s unique Tessitura Organization ID (feel free to ask Tessitura or WordFly support what your ID is since we are using it for your integration).
+Also be sure to update the TR_Org ID to your organization’s unique Tessitura Organization ID (feel free to ask Tessitura or WordFly what your ID is).

 Tip: Use ‘Valid Values’ to find correct/available values in your database for each.